hr833194/MeasurementChapterEFA/README.md

 ## Data

-A spreadsheet containing code quality metrics collecting on Apache Maven Source Code is the dataset for this example (./efaReadyMC.xlsx).
+A [spreadsheet](./efaReadyMC.xlsx) containing code quality metrics collecting on Apache Maven Source Code is the dataset for this example.

 ## Results of the EFA